thomasbaustert/bundler-pgs/README.md

     $ pundle install

-This will load the patch and runs bundler.
+This will load the patch and runs bundler as usual.

+You will also need to change the bundle command for capistrano:

+    # config/deploy.rb
+    ...
+    require "bundler/capistrano"
+    set :bundle_cmd, "pundle"

 ## Contact